 Talk to the Boss Together

-There are times when none of the above will work and the problem persists.
-It’s okay, you can’t always fix problems on your own.
-Intervention and mitigation are employer responsibilities.
+There are certainly times when none of the above will work and the offense happens over and over again.
+You can’t always fix problems on your own – that’s one reason the boss gets paid the big bucks.

 As was mentioned above, suggest that you both take the issue to the boss for resolution.
-Don’t blindside or do it without their knowledge – go together.
-If they aren’t willing, then obviously you need to follow through on your own.
+Don’t blind-side them and do it without their knowledge – go together.
+If they aren’t willing to do that, then obviously you need to go alone and ask for some help.

-Going together also sends a message to the boss that you both care and want to resolve it.
+Going together also sends a message to the boss that you both care and both want to resolve it.
+That you both want the best for the practice or office.

 Try this: “I’m sorry to bother you, but Jen and I need your help.
-We keep having this same issue so we want you to hear both sides and get your guidance.”
+We keep having this same issue so we want you to hear both sides of it and get your guidance.”

 Summary